Training and Service Activities

 The clinical issues seminar is an educational seminar focused on topics of therapeutic relevance and professional issues.
 Seminars are generally two hours and are presented by Student Counseling Center staff or professionals from the community.
 The seminar is attended by interns and senior staff, providing a rich dialogue and multiple perspectives for each topic.
 The seminar rotates through four components each month:

 - Clinical Applications: The clinical applications component is designed to address clinical and theoretical issues in therapy.
-The Student Counseling Center staff will provide the presentations in their area of expertise and incorporate professional readings.
+The Student Counseling Center staff will provide presentations in their area of expertise and incorporate professional readings.
 Previous topics have included Asperger's Disorder, Empirically Supported Treatments, Mindfulness Techniques, and ACT.
 Intern's input is elicited when choosing topics for spring.
 Interns are also expected to present one clinical applications presentaion during the year.

-- Intern Development Seminar: This component is specifically focused on intern development issues, including licensure, EPPP, oral exam, postdoc/job search, interviewing, private practice.
+- Intern Development Seminar: This component is specifically focused on intern development issues, including licensure, EPPP, oral exam, postdoc/job search, interviewing, and private practice.

 - Diversity Forum: Although attention to issues of diversity are a component of all training, the diversity forum focuses more in depth on topics of diversity including Sizism, Spirituality in Counseling, SES, Working with International Students, etc.